Research

 1. Rendering Deafness Visible

-The aim of my current postdoc project titled ‘Deafness in Transition’ (2019–2022) – funded by a Dutch Research Council Rubicon grant – is to uncover cultural experiences and transitions in medical perception of deafness in early modern Europe.
-I focus on both social and medical perceptions of deafness, which includes both the profoundly deaf and those with hearing difficulty as the result of disease, accident, old age, or changing social and cultural requirements.
+The aim of my postdoc project titled ‘Deafness in Transition’ (2019–2022) – funded by a Dutch Research Council Rubicon grant – is to uncover cultural experiences and transitions in medical perception of deafness in early modern Europe.
+I focus on both social and medical perceptions of deafness, which includes both profoundly deaf people and those with hearing difficulties as the result of disease, accident, old age, or changing social and cultural requirements.
 This provides a new and more inclusive vintage-point to look at d/Deaf history.

 2. Blood, Sweat and Tears